mreferre/yelb/deployments/platformdeployment/AWS/Serverless/README.md

 The code in this directory includes *experimental* support for running the Yelb application "serverless".
 Note that the script only works for the Oregon region (`us-west-2`) mostly because the bucket the Lambda functions grab the zip from is located there (and Lambda only supports grabbing the code from the same region).

-The `deploy-yelb-lambda-ddb.sh` script brings to life a stack that is comprised of the Yelb appserver (turned into discrete Lambda functions fronted by an API Gateway) as well as the back end persistency layer (turned into two separate DybamoDB tables).
+The `deploy-yelb-s3-lambda-ddb.sh` script brings to life a stack that is comprised of the Yelb appserver (turned into discrete Lambda functions fronted by an API Gateway) as well as the back end persistency layer (turned into two separate DybamoDB tables).

 This required a small refactor of the Yelb appserver code.
 First I decoupled the "application logic" from the coreography of the framework (for lack of a better definition).
 Now the `yelb-appserver.rb` file is there to support the Sinatra franework and the logic has been moved to separate modules.
 Similarly, all the Lambdas are created using a specific adapter (formatted in the way Lambda requires to call the function) but then they call the business logic in the various modules (the same modules that `yelb-appserver.rb` calls).
 A similar pattern is described [here](https://medium.com/datreeio/writing-portable-serverless-applications-252fd8623bce).